leyuan/d3-china-map/README.md

 ### Notice

-This code is no longer forked from d3-china-map.
+This code is no longer forked from d3-china-map, as nothing related is left.